catamphetamine/universal-webpack/README.md

 	// ( a more intelligent solution would be accepted
 	//   https://github.com/halt-hammerzeit/universal-webpack/issues/10 )
 	//
-	// Another use case is including CSS files from `node_modules`.
+	// Another use case is including assets from `node_modules`:
+	// in order to do so one must add those assets to `exclude_from_externals`.
+	// Otherwise, for example, when `require()`ing CSS files from `node_modules`
+	// Node.js will just throw `SyntaxError: Unexpected token .`
+	// because these CSS files need to be compiled by Webpack's `css-loader` first.
 	//
 	exclude_from_externals:
 	[